ManticoreGamesInc/platform-documentation/src/references/scenes.md

 Another way to load a scene is from the **Scene** options panel.

-1. Click the button to the right of the scene
+1. Click the button to the right of the scene.
-2. Click **Load Scene** from the options menu
+2. Click **Load Scene** from the options menu.

 ![Loading Scene](../img/scenes/option_load_scene.png){: .center loading="lazy" }